 The Governance Institute of Australia recently released its Risk Management Survey Report 2020, which collected responses from nearly 400 governance and risk professionals and senior executives across Australia, and identified top pressure points now and in the future.
 In an unprecedented year with the bushfires and the coronavirus pandemic, the report found that, understandably, more attention is being placed on risk.
 This has inevitably led, however, to the uncovering of gaps and issues in how organisations are managing said risks that need to be improved on moving forward.

 Reporting should be incidental to any risk management process.
-As the financial year is coming to an end and the last several months have been quite the rollercoaster ride, it’s time to review your risk reports to ensure that your Board is seeing its latest state of risk, including ‘emerging risks’ and gaps in control measures, in order to be more effective in the upcoming year.
+As the last several months have been quite the rollercoaster ride, it’s time to review your risk reports to ensure that your Board is seeing its latest state of risk, including ‘emerging risks’ and gaps in control measures, in order to be more effective in the upcoming year.